Steffy Forrester: Casting

 From 1999 to 2003, Steffy and Phoebe were portrayed by various sets of identical twin child actors.
 Cameryn McNabb took over the role in 2003.
 From January to March 2004, Jordan Mella played Steffy.
 In April 2004, both roles were recast with Keaton and Kylie Rae Tyndall, and Steffy was rapidly aged.
-Kylie portrayed the role of Steffy until April 2005, when the role was recast with Addison Hoover, whose twin sister Alex Hoover took over the role of Phoebe.
+Kylie portrayed the role of Steffy until April 2005, when the role was recast with Alex Hoover, whose twin sister Addison Hoover took over the role of Phoebe.
 The Hoover twins were downgraded to recurring status in November 2005, and left the program the following year.
 In June 2006, former Guiding Light actress MacKenzie Mauzy took over the role of Phoebe upon the character's return, while Steffy was written out of the series.

 Steffy was absent from the soap opera until June 4, 2008, when Canadian actress Jacqueline MacInnes Wood took over the part.
 With the casting of Wood, Phoebe and Steffy were retconned as fraternal twins.
 A month after Wood's arrival, Mauzy announced her exit from the show and Phoebe was killed off.
-Wood stated that she found the filming on the show to be very fast-paced, stating, "On the daily [show] we can shoot up to 90 pages, that’s 8 to 12 episodes, in 4 days with sometimes no rehearsal!
+Wood stated that she found the filming on the show to be very fast-paced, stating, "On the daily [show] we can shoot up to 90 pages, that's 8 to 12 episodes, in 4 days with sometimes no rehearsal!
 In films, you shoot 100 pages in 4 months."

 In 2010, it was announced that Wood would take a brief break from the program to film the fifth installment in the Final Destination film series, Final Destination 5.
 Wood recorded several scenes in advance of her planned absence.
-Wood learned about her Daytime Emmy nomination just before filming a scene in the Adriatic sea, stating, "I was just about to shoot a scene in the Adriatic sea in Italy.
+Wood learned about her Daytime Emmy nomination just before filming a scene in the Adriatic Sea, stating, "I was just about to shoot a scene in the Adriatic sea in Italy.
 The water was only 54 degrees!
 [Executive Producer/Head Writer] Brad Bell came up to me and said, "How does it feel to be Emmy nominated?"

 In May 2013, news broke that Wood had opted not to renew her contract with the show to take another break.
 According to Soaps in Depth, "[The producers] threw a lot of money at her to get her to stay, but she thought it was the right time to go".
 A representative for the show stated, "[Wood] is taking short a break, as she has done in the past, from B&B. She remains as the character of 'Steffy Forrester' and is continuing to tape, currently with episodes airing through July 2013 and then beyond".
 It was later announced that Wood had decided to remain with the series on a recurring basis with episodes airing on July 4 to 12 and September 30 and October 1.